fadiHB/reading-notes-401d2/class-18.md

 And the sooner that you can develop a strong understanding of the systems in place, the sooner you will be able to make informed decisions about how you can protect your data.

-So with that out of the way, let’s get to the good stuff.

 ## Types of Cryptography

 * hashing